A women with their two child watching cartoons in the laptop

 1. Make Eye Contact

 Every time you talk to your child or when your child is talking to you, maintain eye contact.
-Maintaining eye contact indicates that you are active and attentive in the conversation.
+This indicates that you are active and attentive in the conversation.
+If you cannot hold eye contact, get on your knees or sit down to be at eye level with your child, encouraging open communication.

 2. Acknowledge Your Child’s Feelings

-3. Rationalise The Correction
+3. Rationalize The Correction

 4. Teach Them How To Say ‘No’ Firmly